Ilford railway station: Elizabeth line

+TfL Rail was rebranded as the Elizabeth line on 24 May 2022.
+Initially Elizabeth line services from Ilford operated into Liverpool Street only.
+On 22 November 2022, services were able to operate through central London and onto Reading.

 Accidents and incidents

 On New Year's Day of 1915 the station was the scene of a major collision in which 10 people were killed.

 Lieutenant-Colonel Frank Heilgers, a Member of Parliament, was one of nine people killed in the 1944 Ilford rail crash.

+On 4 December 2024, Jorge Ortega, a customer experience assistant for the Elizabeth line, was killed on duty.